Data Management Challenges for Internet-scale 3D Search Engines: Trustworthy Computing

 \subsection{Security}

-Thangs faces all of the typical security risks of an internet-accessible software application \cite{VanOorschot2020,WalterWilliams2022}, including denial of service and injection attacks.
-However, the dual purpose nature of the platform has resulted in a wider threat profile; Thangs has already experienced security incidents where malicious users have attempted to sabotage the platform.
-These experiences prompted Physna to implement improved security controls, including automated monitoring routines that attempt to detect when users engage in suspicious behavior.
+3D search engines face all of the typical security risks of an internet-accessible software application \citep{VanOorschot2020,WalterWilliams2022}, including denial of service and SQL injection attacks.
+3D content hosting platforms have an even larger threat profile, due to the functionality offered to users.
+This is not a theoretical issue, as the Thangs search engine has been faced with malicious users on several occasions.
+These experiences have prompted improved security controls, including automated monitoring routines that attempt to detect when users engage in suspicious behavior.
+Rate limiting and IP blocking are automatically invoked when the search engine encounters unusual access patterns.

 Multimedia search engines also face unique security threats that are not discussed in the general security literature.
-Attackers with some knowledge of the information retrieval scheme may attempt to degrade performance by inserting altered or malicious assets.
-In the case of 3D models, research has already been performed on attacks using the STL file format \cite{Sturm2017}.
-Malicious actors with knowledge of a particular shape similarity algorithm, for instance, can upload data that degrades search performance.
-Attackers can also target existing models by downloading them, modifying them, and reuploading in bulk.
-Physna has implemented a variety of checks for suspicious model files, but many of these attacks are subtle and will require significant effort to detect.
+As described in Section \ref{sec:background_attacks}, a significant amount of effort has been devoted to security threats in the context of \textit{additive manufacturing} (``AM'').
+Previous works have already analyzed attacks that make use of the STL file format (e.g., \citep{Sturm2017}).
+For instance, an attacker can modify an STL to make it unsuitable for 3D printing through by creating internal voids.

+Although the existing research on security in AM systems offers useful insights, it is not a reliable guide to the security threats facing 3D search engines or 3D content hosting platforms.
+While both types of information system are vulnerable to attacks by internal actors (e.g., employees), they differ with respect to external threats.
+3D content hosting platforms (e.g., Thingiverse) are vulnerable to direct upload attacks.
+A common pattern is for an attacker to: (1) download a 3D model; (2) alter it to create several modified versions, and; (3) upload the modified versions.
+The Thangs security team has been forced to deal with this type of attack on several occasions.

+In contrast, external actors do not have direct upload access to a 3D search engine.
+They are relegated to uploading content indirectly by seeding models on a site that is subsequently crawled.
+Actors with knowledge of a particular shape similarity algorithm, for instance, can seed data that degrades search performance or search quality.
+Analysis of operational data from Thangs demonstrates that few users will view more than the top 15 results to a query.
+An attacker who manages to insert high-ranking false positives (e.g., models that are closely related to an existing model but modified in a malicious manner) can easily surface these models to the user if they are included in the set of top-scoring results.